 Society for Abandoned Animals (SAA) was established on June 4, 1997 by a group of animal welfare ' activist.
 The motto of SAA is "Love Animal, Respect Life, No Killing or Abandoning".
 It was officially registered as a local charitable organization on May 28, 1998.

-There are currently around 300 animals staying in our shelter.
 Regardless of the fact that they are abandoned, physically impaired, senile or unhealthy, SAA always strives to rehome all of our animals and if we have to, we will take care of them until the end of their lives.
 Literally “No Killing No Abandoning”!
 Every successful adoption brings us so much joy and impels us towards our goal of helping more abandoned animals.

 Our main scope of work include: